spirali/elsie/docs/README.md

   must have it installed on your system for it to work.
 We provide a [Docker image](installation.md#docker-installation) with `Inkscape` for convenience.
-- Elsie is not tested only on Linux machines, if you find a problem on a different system, do not hasitate to open an GitHub issue.
+- Elsie is not tested only on Linux machines, if you find a problem on a different system, do not hesitate to open an GitHub issue.

-## How does it work?
-TOOD: Inkscape, queries, pillow, etc.